 - 8.1.
-This policy is intended to provide you with an avenue to raise concerns within the individual academy or Ormiston Academies Trust.
+This policy is intended to provide you with an avenue to raise concerns within the individual academy or at the level of Ormiston Academies Trust.
 We hope anyone invoking this procedure will be satisfied with the response given.
-We encourage direct communication of any serious issue with the Chief Executive prior to disclosure to any external bodies.
-Where possible, whistleblowing to an external body without first going through OAT internal procedure without compelling reasons is not encouraged.
+We encourage direct communication of any serious issue with the Chief Executive (or if necessary, a Trustee) prior to involving any external bodies.
 If you feel it is right to take the matter outside the organisation, the following are possible contact points:

 - your Trade Union

 - The Department for Education

 - Member of Parliament

 - National Audit Office

 - Health and Safety Executive

 - the relevant ombudsman

 - your solicitor

 - the Charities Commission

 - the police

 - Protect (formerly Public Concern at Work).
 They are an independent authority on public interest whistleblowing.
 They focus on the responsibility of workers to raise concerns about malpractice and on the accountability of those in charge to investigate and remedy such issues.
 It offers free advice to people concerned about danger or malpractice in the workplace but who are unsure whether or how to raise the matter).
-Protect's helpline number is 0203 117 2520
+Protects helpline number is 0203 117 2520